 Keep in mind that these Statue Cruises tickets only allow for admission to Liberty Island – not to the interior of the actual statue.
 You’ll have to include the pedestal or crown option with your Statue Cruises ticket.

-These are very limited and needed to be reserved well in advance.
+These are very limited and need to be reserved well in advance.
 Keep in mind that the crown can only be accessed by climbing 162 stairs – there is no elevator.
 So make sure you are up to it before embarking on your trip.

 Buy your tickets as soon as you have dates for your NYC trip.
 You will have to choose the specific date of your trip because some of the options do sell out.
-If it’s open during your trip, I would recommend adding the option to visit the crown to your ticket.
-It’s a beautiful view up there, and it’s such a unique experience.

 Ticket options include:

-• General admission (ferry ride, access to the Statue of Liberty grounds and museum, access to the Ellis Island National Museum of Immigration, and an audio tour)
+- General admission (ferry ride, access to the Statue of Liberty grounds and museum, access to the Ellis Island National Museum of Immigration, and an audio tour)

-• Pedestal reserve (includes everything in general admission plus access to the pedestal)
+- Pedestal reserve (includes everything in general admission plus access to the pedestal)

-• Crown reserve (includes everything in the pedestal reserve plus access to the crown)
+- Crown reserve (includes everything in the pedestal reserve plus access to the crown)

-• Ellis Island Hard Hat Tour (includes everything in the general admission ticket, as well as a ticket to the Ellis Island Hard Hat tour)
+- Ellis Island Hard Hat Tour (includes everything in the general admission ticket, as well as a ticket to the Ellis Island Hard Hat tour)

 In general, you will spend at least a few hours going to the Statue of Liberty.
 Because you have to take a ferry to Liberty Island, it generally takes a while to get over there.
 Expect long lines, even with reservations.